 Example for permanent self-employed activities A literary translator who used to be employed with a publishing house has filed for unemployment.
 However, she repeatedly accepts translation jobs paid on a fee basis.
 The Public Employment Services (AMS) assume that this constitutes a permanent self-employed activity.
 Therefore, the AMS reassesses on a monthly basis whether the translator is entitled to unemployment benefits for the respective month.

-It is important that the total self-employed income (according to the tax notice) does not exceed the lower earnings limit of EUR 5,361.72 (2019) during the year in which unemployment benefits are received.
-Otherwise, you will retroactively become subject to compulsory insurance with the SVA and, the moment this limit is exceeded, you will also lose your entitlement to unemployment benefits.
+It is important that the total self-employed income (according to the tax notice) does not exceed the lower earnings limit of EUR 5,710.32 in 2021 during the year in which unemployment benefits are received.
+Otherwise, you will retroactively become subject to compulsory insurance with the SVS and, the moment this limit is exceeded, you will also lose your entitlement to unemployment benefits.
 You may have to pay back all benefits already received under the unemployment insurance scheme!

 In case of a suspension of self-employed activities, additional earnings from self-employed activities may, under certain circumstances, exceed the marginal earnings limit.